-Independent press trips can be a great alternative for mid range or small bloggers who are yet to be invited on regular ones or prefer to go it alone in general.
+Independent press trips can be a great alternative for mid range or small bloggers who are yet to be invited on regular press trips, or even just prefer to go it alone in general.
 It’s another way to get “free travel” (a saying that makes many a blogger cringe), but with slightly different rules.

-Not only do you get far more control over your schedule, you always get to make sure that you’re aligning with brands that better meet your target market.
+Not only do you get far more control over your schedule, you always get to make sure that you’re aligning with brands that best meet your target market.

 What is an Independent Press Trip?